node-saml/xml-crypto/README.md

 To verify xml documents:

 - `loadSignature(signatureXml)` - loads the signature where:
-    - `signatureXml` - a string containing the xml representation of the signature
+    - `signatureXml` - a string or node object (like an [xml-dom](https://github.com/jindw/xmldom) node) containing the xml representation of the signature
 - `checkSignature(xml)` - validates the given xml document and returns true if the validation was successful, `sig.validationErrors` will have the validation errors if any, where:
     - `xml` - a string containing a xml document